umass-gis/metadata-scripts/README.md

 * For XML files with multiple children, see the Python docs help on [Parsing XML](https://docs.python.org/3/library/xml.etree.elementtree.html#parsing-xml)
 * For locating buried elements in a tree, see the Python docs help on [XPath support](https://docs.python.org/3/library/xml.etree.elementtree.html#xpath-support)

+`geometry` - formats the output as a bounding box in the format `ENVELOPE(W,E,N,S)`.
+However, starting in GeoBlacklight 4.0 this field can be formatted as a complex geometry, which becomes the default polygon shown in the map interface.
+See the OGM Aardvark metadata schema for more information about the [`locn_geometry`](https://opengeometadata.org/docs/ogm-aardvark/geometry) field.

 `spatial` - creates a list that rearranges the GeoNames parts into a custom format: `["Amherst, MA", "Town of Amherst, MA", "Hampshire County, MA"]`.
 These elements can be rearranged to create whatever format you prefer.
-See the [OGM Aaardvark](https://opengeometadata.org) metadata schema for more information about the `dct_spatial_sm` field.
+See the OGM Aaardvark metadata schema for more information about the [`dct_spatial_sm`](https://opengeometadata.org/docs/ogm-aardvark/spatial-coverage) field.

 `this_df` - there are several calculated fields that format the extracted title and coordinate information according to the [OGM Aaardvark](https://opengeometadata.org) metadata schema.